Geschichten aus der Homöopathie

 Modern Documentation

 One of the drawbacks to the industrialisation of remedy preparations by large homoeopathic manufacturers, over the years, is the imposition of allopathic methods of quality control and analysis on raw materials in order to licence remedies as medicines for retail sale.
 This can impose strict testing of original remedy materials to prove identity, quality and the validation of potentisation methods which, of course, is a good thing.
 When pure sources of elements and compounds are used there is no problem achieving this, but when the starting point is already an impure source this can cause difficulties.
-For example it is impossible to know the exact analysis of the marble H. used for the original remedy/not documented from where the sample was obtained.
+For example it is impossible to know the exact analysis of the marble Hahnemann used for the original remedy/not documented from where the sample was obtained.
 Also uncertainty as to the exact composition of the finished Causticum, and the many trace elements it may contain, would mean very involved analytical discussions about criteria and tests.
 Pharmacopoeias over the years have avoided this issue by substituting 2 pounds of marble with 2 pounds of burned lime, without indicating a source, to avoid having to introduce such a variable.
 This means pure industrially prepared 99.9% calcium oxide is put forward as the starting point.
 Caust is not found in either the French or German homoeopathic pharmacopoeia (GHP) which are both widely used in the UK and Europe.
 The recent British homoeopathic pharmacopoeia, brought in to preserve some of the remedies not found in the GHP, has an entry with testing for the absence of sulphates, calcium and heavy metals.
 Neatby & Stonham’s book describes Causticum as being ‘of somewhat uncertain nature’ and that ‘the modern liquor potassium hydrate (= KOH) often dispensed as a substitute’.
 Understandably the variables possible with different marble qualities would make standardisation, via the pharmacopoeia, very difficult to reproduce by manufacturers.
 However this sacrifice to analysis looses certain important subtleties just as making Calc from pure chalk would be slightly different from that prepared from the oyster shell.
-My first experiences making Caust used pure calcium oxide, instead of marble, I have to say the end product passed all the organoleptic (taste and smell) and chemical tests given by H. and has undoubtedly worked well as a remedy.
-The quality of remedy potencies reflects perfectly the original so if an oyster shell is 99.5% calcium carbonate and 0.5% ?impurities? then using 99.99% pure chalk would still be 99.5% of the Calc. picture?, perhaps in most cases enough similarity to cure and not significant, we do not know - but H.’s voice rings out again “....... but follow me well”!
+My first experiences making Caust used pure calcium oxide, instead of marble, I have to say the end product passed all the organoleptic (taste and smell) and chemical tests given by Hahnemann and has undoubtedly worked well as a remedy.
+The quality of remedy potencies reflects perfectly the original so if an oyster shell is 99.5% calcium carbonate and 0.5% ?impurities? then using 99.99% pure chalk would still be 99.5% of the Calc. picture?, perhaps in most cases enough similarity to cure and not significant, we do not know - but Hahnemann’s voice rings out again “....... but follow me well”!
 That 0.5% missing may have provided the essential part of the resonant stimulus needed to cover the similimum fully and thus cure the patient in front of us.

 Causticum Raasay Quelle: Helios UK

 My interest in Causticum was rekindled when on a visit to the Burren school in Galway, Eire.
 Back in the lab, some months later, the initial problem of how to heat an entire two pounds of marble to red heat soon arose.
 Large flame bunsens, and gas fires take ages to do it and by the time you have got to one end, of the marble block, the other end has taken up moisture again reducing the calcium oxide content.
-Just how did H. do it?
+Just how did Hahnemann do it?
 Visions of blacksmiths forges appeared so I tried burning it on glowing hot coals for a few hours.
 It works very well but contaminates the marble with sulphur fumes from the coal.
 So the first marble sourced remedy was a long day of burning and scraping marble until two ounce of the transformed marble was available.
 Still a long way from the two pound burned lump ready to dunk into water.
 Possibly the best method is to bake it in a pottery kiln, although I am told this can be very dangerous due to risk of explosions from possible water pockets embedded in the stone, but perhaps this will be one for the future.

 However as the years go by I am more and more convinced that remedies themselves choose when to be made and the timing must be right to create the perfect conditions.
 Esp. true for new proving remedies, a good example being the coincidental major astrological movements of Pluto at the start of the Plutonium proving previously unknown by the proving team.

-He was very keen to join the event because he had been cured of a very serious condition with Causticum.
+The conditions for a superb Causticum firing came together one night last June at Jeremy Sherr’s summer school on Raasay island off the Isle of Skye.
+The Dynamis school has been holding summer gatherings there for many years and presence of twenty or so homoeopaths together supported the event beautifully.
+The idea came to have a wood fire on the beach so the marble was placed on a large stone while group participation gathering wood, and passing the Jamesons (= whiskey), soon had everything prepared.
+Duncan, one of the local seafarers who regularly visited Raasay, was also with us, He was very keen to join the event because he had been cured of a very serious condition with Causticum.
 It was his remedy and he set himself the task of feeding the fire with great enthusiasm as the blaze grew and the marble got redder.
 The weather conditions were also special with the first cloudless starry night of the week giving a clear view of the north star, Polaris, the telescopically focused light of which we were all proving at the time - just to add another dimension to it all.
 As the time moved on we all wandered back to bed in the early hours, leaving Duncan tending the fire, which he did until 3 h.
 Early next morning it was sunny and I walked down to the beach to collect the burnt offering.
 To my amazement it was lying clean, white and exposed on the stone with not a speck of wood ash around it.
 I assumed Duncan had cleaned up before he retired for the night but no he had not - the highland wind had blown any remnants of the fire away and the marble was completely burned and ready.
-That evening it was distilled following H.s directions as closely as possible, in an atmosphere of collective support and wonder resulting in a superb liquor which is without doubt the best quality Causticum I have made to date.
+That evening it was distilled following Hahnemanns directions as closely as possible, in an atmosphere of collective support and wonder resulting in a superb liquor which is without doubt the best quality Causticum I have made to date.

-Not found yet is a satisfactory answer to why H. went to so much trouble to make this remedy/his intentions.
+Not found yet is a satisfactory answer to why Hahnemann went to so much trouble to make this remedy/his intentions.
 If the goal was to make potassium hydroxide (KOH) this method is not very efficient and apparently unnecessary.
 Chronic diseases describes the smell of Causticum like the 'lye' of caustic potash (KOH) so it was obviously already available and known to him so why bother?

-Andreas Grimm, who reproduced the original method exactly in 1989, speculates that H. was trying to isolate and distil the 'caustic principle' i.e. the OH-ion which is, unknown to him, a fruitless task using this crude method.
+Andreas Grimm, who reproduced the original method exactly in 1989, speculates that Hahnemann was trying to isolate and distil the 'caustic principle' i.e. the OH-ion which is, unknown to him, a fruitless task using this crude method.
 Perhaps we will never know the truth but the combination of so many alchemical elements seriously leans towards an experiment with another dimension.
 The use of the great transforming fire, the meeting of the two principles masculine (acid) and feminine (base) in equal measure, the hermetically sealed unit and the final distillation in the alembic are all well known alchemical

 processes.
 Whatever the true reason the result is undeniably one of the most important remedies in the materia medica and it is important to be clear as to its composition and reproducibility.